 Twelve Barrels is based on a Canadian Whisky first distilled in 1853, on the shores of the Napanee River.
-Canadian Whisky prior to prohibition used wheat as the primary grain, corn has become the favored grain among the "Big Boys", but we are bringing back a little bit of history.
+Canadian Whisky prior to prohibition used wheat as the primary grain, corn has become the favoured grain among the "Big Boys", but we are bringing back a little bit of history.
 We source our whiskies from a range of distilleries, allowing us to ensure quality and consistency.

 - Canadian Wheat Whisky- 40% of 12B - 100% Wheat aged in Seasoned White Oak (Previously held Bourbon)